 What is Adoption Finalization in Ohio?

 Finalizing your adoption is the last step of the Ohio adoption process.
 This is when your child receives their final decree of adoption and officially becomes a legal member of your family for life.

-Leading up to an Ohio adoption finalization, several things need to happen first, including:
+Before the legal processes can be put in place for an Ohio adoption finalization, several things need to happen first, including:

 The Interstate Compact on the Placement of Children (ICPC) and/or Indian Child Welfare Act (ICWA) processes, if applicable.

 The completion of your post-placement home study visits.